 I started supporting the Reds after the 1989 FA Cup Final, my Gran asked my brother (four years younger) to choose a team, Red or Blue, the winner won 50 pence, I chose Red and the rest you can say is history.

 I’ve never looked and back and it’s led to me opening the first stand-alone Liverpool FC store in the biggest Mall in the world, The Dubai Mall.

 Part of this is also that biggest impact on my life was my Gran in so many ways – you could say that if that had never happened back then, I wouldn’t be opening the first Liverpool Store in the Middle East.

 How it all began…

 I had made a decision to start a memorabilia business here in Dubai as no one else was doing it, and if they were it was not at a level I wanted to do it at.
 The potential out in the Middle East is unknown as everyone is crazy for football.

 I had a meeting with Virgin Megastores who loved the idea of having a Mohamed Salah signed shirt in a frame for them to showcase to their customers and it took off from there.

-I set up ‘The Bootroom Collection‘ and we are now retailing in five countries in the middle east and in 2020 we plan to have our own shop within Virgin stores.
+I set up ‘The Bootroom Collection‘ along with the ‘Official LFC Store‘, we’re now retailing in five countries within the middle east and in 2020 we plan to have our own shop within the Virgin stores.

 The Bootroom Collection really brings fans closer to their heroes, some people may never get to meet Steven Gerrard or Salah, so a signed shirt, boot or ball allows them to get a little closer.